 2019 Peace Tree Ceremony and Public LectureThe Native American Studies Program welcomes the public to its 27th annual Peace Tree Ceremony on Thursday, Sept.
-26 at 11:30 a.m. at the Peace Tree, located on the downtown campus near E. Moore Hall and Martin Hall.
-The Mountainlair's Gluck Theater will serve as a rain location for the ceremony.
+26 at 11:30 a.m. in the Mountainlair's Gluck Theatre.
+The Gluck Theater will serve as a rain location for the ceremony.

 This year's guest of honor is Jamie Jacobs (Tonawanda Seneca).
 In addition to representing his tribal nation, he is a cultural educator and artist who works for the Rock Foundation's Rochester Museum and Science Center in Rochester, New York.